brianary/scripts/README.md

 ### Parameters

 - :up: **[Add-ParameterDefault.ps1](Add-ParameterDefault.ps1)**: Appends or creates a value to use for the specified cmdlet parameter to use when one is not specified.
-- :up: **[Remove-ParameterDefault.ps1](Remove-ParameterDefault.ps1)**: Removes a value that would have been used for a parameter if none was specified, if one existed.
+- **[Remove-ParameterDefault.ps1](Remove-ParameterDefault.ps1)**: Removes a value that would have been used for a parameter if none was specified, if one existed.
-- :up: **[Set-ParameterDefault.ps1](Set-ParameterDefault.ps1)**: Assigns a value to use for the specified cmdlet parameter to use when one is not specified.
+- **[Set-ParameterDefault.ps1](Set-ParameterDefault.ps1)**: Assigns a value to use for the specified cmdlet parameter to use when one is not specified.

 ### PowerShell